raceintospace/raceintospace/doc/manual/manual.md

 #### Hardware Efficiency

 This will open to the Efficiency screen, which gives the success ratios of your various hardware programs.
 If you click on the flag in the top left you will be taken to the Prestige Points screen, which shows the prestige points gained by each hardware program.
-In practice, these screens aren't used much because they offer little information that would affect a player's decisions, though they do make an impressive-looking display.
+In practice, these screens aren't used much because they offer little to affect a player's decisions, though they do make an impressive-looking display.

 #### Astronaut/Cosmonaut History